ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image portrays a close-up of a woman holding a baby.
-The woman looks serene and focused downward, while the baby, wearing a yellow dress with white and yellow accents and a decorative bow headband, looks directly at the camera with a pink pacifier in her mouth.
-The baby is clutching a folded piece of paper or tissue.
-The background is minimal and softly blurred, ensuring the focus remains on the subjects.
+The image shows a close-up of a woman holding a baby.
+The woman, dressed in a dark purple top with green straps, looks down at something out of the frame.
+The baby, wearing a yellow outfit with white accents and a large yellow and white bow on her head, is holding a piece of paper and has a pink pacifier in her mouth.
+The baby is looking directly at the camera while the woman has a gentle expression, with her eyes cast downward.
+The background is plain, light-colored, and unobtrusive, keeping the focus on the subjects.
 There is no visible text in the image.
-The key elements emphasize a tender interaction and connection between the woman and the child, which could represent themes of care, family support, or early childhood development—relevant for an annual development report.
+This image could be highlighting themes such as maternal care, early childhood, or personal stories within the context of an annual development report.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p14_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a stylized graphic of a page corner being peeled back or folded over from the top right.
-The page appears mostly black, with the folded-back corner exposing a white or light gray underside.
-There is no text or other key elements visible on this image.
-It appears to be a simple icon or symbol, possibly representing a page-turning or flipping action, often used in digital documents or reports.
+The image shows a single sheet of paper with the top-right corner curled downward and partially folded over.
+The sheet is white, and the background is black, creating a clear contrast.
+There is no visible text, graphics, or other key elements on the paper itself; it appears blank from the visible side.
+The curled corner suggests a sense of turning a page or revealing information, which can be symbolic for an annual development report cover or section divider.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p14_img2.png)